-Here at the Oakhouse our guest focused team strive to make your stay with us one to remember, from our beautiful individually appointed rooms to our excellent restaurant.
+Here at the Oakhouse our guest focused team strive to make your stay with us one to remember, from our beautiful individually appointed bedrooms to our excellent restaurant.

 A warm welcome awaits you at...

-With its original features, oak beams and snug fireplace the 17th century building creates a memorable setting for any family occasion & makes for an exceptional wedding venue.
+With its original features, oak beams and snug fireplace, our 17th century building creates a memorable setting for any special occasion.
+We are proud to be considered an exceptional wedding venue for exclusive use weddings.

-Whether dining a’la carte in our restaurant or grazing through our tapas plates with a bottle of wine or a delicious afternoon tea in the square whilst soaking up the afternoon sun you will be sure to find something to suit your palate.
+Whether dining a’la carte in our restaurant, grazing through our tapas plates with a bottle of wine or indulging in a delicious afternoon tea in the square, whilst soaking up the afternoon sun, you will be sure to find something to suit your palate.

 We have 10 beautifully appointed en suite bedrooms.